-- 1. This course is an art elective and may transfer to four-year colleges.
-It is recommended as part of an art foundations study. - 2.
+- 1. This course is an Art elective and may transfer to four-year colleges.
+It is recommended as part of an Art foundations study as it provides advanced experiences with two-dimensional image-making and three-dimensional fabricating. - 2.
 Students are required to work on assignments outside of class. - 3.
 This course consists of at least 100 minutes of lecture and 100 minutes of lab work each week for the fifteenweek semester. - 4.
 The course is taught through lectures and demonstrations, critique, and guided coursework.
-Students are required to be actively engaged in course activities and group critique. - 5.
-The course has a fee of approximately \$100 to cover course materials.
-This fee does not cover any assigned course textbook.
+Students are required to be actively engaged in course activities and group critique.